 We had a lot of adventures together.
 This was us in Turkey.

 When you were three, you attended Mother’s Day Out at church twice a week.
 Being an extrovert and extremely social, you exuded confidence and usually had a smile on your face.
 You also assumed everyone was your friend.
-One day after picking you up, I turned around to realize you were no longer by my side.
+One day when I was checking you out of class, I turned around to realize you were no longer by my side.
 Where could you be?
 I searched the other classrooms, to no avail.
 I enlisted the other teachers for help.
 After five minutes had passed panic began to creep up my throat.
 The principal quickly contacted campus security and the call went out over the speaker: “Lost child.
 We are looking for Christopher Zook.”
-That name meant something, because most of the security personnel knew you.
+That name meant something because most of the security personnel knew you.
 You had an affinity for adults and would often rather spend time with them than your peers when we were at church.

 It was important to Dad and me to teach you the value of a dollar.
-We taught you how to run your own business, how to work with your hands and how to save money.
-This way, we felt, no matter what life threw at you, you could always take care of yourself and your family.
+We taught you how to run your own business, how to work with your hands, and how to save money.
+We felt by giving you these skills, no matter what life threw at you, you could always take care of yourself and your family.
 It was also important to us that you always have some skin in the game when it came to certain things.
 One way we did this was by requiring you to pay for your gas money.
-So, each summer you operated a power washing business that would earn enough cash to get you through the school year.
+So, each summer you operated a power washing business that earned enough cash to get you through the school year.

 This was another skill you learned.
 Starting at fourteen you began blacksmithing.

 We also held this philosophy when it came to purchasing your first car.
 Knowing it would take a while to save up enough money for a vehicle when you turned sixteen, at age nine you began a gumball machine business.
 We made a deal with you.
-Whatever you saved from the gumball business, we would match it, and this is what you would use to purchase your first truck.
+Whatever you saved, we would match it, and this is what you would use to purchase your first truck.
 You learned to love saving!

-Your ability to see what you want and aggressively pursue your goals is something I greatly admire.
-Sometimes the road traveled has been bumpy and dangerous, but you have traveled it nonetheless, even when it meant going alone.
+Your ability to see what you want and aggressively pursue your goals has served you well.
+Sometimes the road has been bumpy and dangerous.
+You traveled it nonetheless, even when it meant going alone.
 You have never been afraid to break with conventional norms and follow the track God has put you on.
 In your mind, there is more than one way to solve a problem and reach the destination ahead.
 You do not let society dictate your path.
 You have aggressively pursued your dreams, and today you serve as Political Director for one of the most hotly contested congressional races in our country.
 Sometimes I just look at you and say, “Wow!”